Skip to content

 • Mateus F. L. Pelanda as Lumpen-designer

-• Eduardo Souza as Artificial Intelligence
+• Eduardo A. B. M. Souza as Artificial Intelligence

 Full recording (with English subtitles)